Pragmatic-Works/Event-Request/README.md

 <LI>Install the Event Request solution
   </OL>
   <h3>Feature and Installation Video</h3>
-  #Click on the below image to watch the YouTube video on the features, installation and configuration of the Power App.
+<B>Click on the below image to watch the YouTube video on the features, installation and configuration of the Power App. </B>
 <a href="https://www.youtube.com/embed/y7w2J4ZL0tg">
   <img src="https://img.youtube.com/vi/y7w2J4ZL0tg/maxresdefault.jpg">
   </a>